© 2019 All rights Reserved.Robson & Robson, P.C.

 Supreme Court of New Jersey

 Edward S. Robson is the co-founder and managing shareholder of Robson & Robson, P.C. and focuses his practice on complex commercial litigation, corporate law and mergers and acquisitions.
-He has successfully litigated a variety of commercial matters, including those involving conflicts among owners of closely-held businesses, complex contractual claims, unfair competition actions and defamation and product disparagement.
+He has successfully litigated a variety of commercial matters, including those involving conflicts among owners of closely-held businesses, complex contractual claims, unfair competition and defamation and product disparagement.
 Mr. Robson also counsels clients on mergers and acquisitions, corporate restructuring and other types of commercial transactions.

 Mr. Robson serves clients in diverse industries, including pharmaceuticals, technology, professional services and real estate development.
 He also represents fire and ambulance companies throughout Pennsylvania.